Two Kooks » ALL RECIPES » Soups and Stews » Leftover Turkey Soup With Stuffing Croutons

 Leftover Turkey Soup With Stuffing Croutons

-I know that as I am slicing the turkey for the main event, I always turn my thoughts to tucking the carcass into the fridge, ready for making soup the next day.
-Turkey soup is one of my favorite things about Thanksgiving.
+As I am slicing the turkey for the main event, I always turn my thoughts to tucking the carcass into the fridge, ready for making soup the next day – hands down, my favorite thing about Thanksgiving leftovers.

-This homemade turkey soup is not just a soup.
-It’s a full meal when you add lots of vegetables, noodles and leftover turkey.
+This leftover Thanksgiving turkey soup is a full meal that includes carrots, celery, onions, spinach, parsnips, noodles and leftover turkey.

-This homemade leftover turkey soup is like a reward for all the work from the days before.
+Bottom line: The turkey soup is the perfect way to use leftovers.
+Plus, it’s like a reward for all the work from the days before.
 Comforting, hearty and super tasty.

-• Vegetables: I always use onion, carrots and celery.
-And, if I have some on hand, I also add parsnip, turnip and spinach.
+Vegetables: I always use onions, carrots, and celery.
+And, if I have some on hand, I also add parsnip, turnip and baby spinach or frozen spinach.

-• Noodles: Orzo or fine egg noodles are my favorite, but any small pasta or rice will work.
+Noodles: Orzo or fine egg noodles are my favorite, but any small pasta will work.

 turkey bones, onion, vegetables, herbs, broth in soup pot